home-assistant/developers.home-assistant/docs/creating_component_code_review.md

 A checklist of things to do when you're adding a new component.

 :::info
-Not all existing code follow the requirements in this checklist.
+Not all existing code follows the requirements in this checklist.
 This cannot be used as a reason to not follow them!
 :::

 ### 0. Common